kingdonb/rit-csh-slides/lightning.md

 * Drift correction
 * Stable release is coming - Flux 2.1
+* (I know we already picked ytt! but for those that didn't...)

 # Call to Action

 * Download VSCode "GitOps Tools for Flux" - check out Prerelease channel!

-Find the extension from the VSCode marketplaces, also visit [fluxcd.io](https://fluxcd.io)
+Find the extension from the VSCode marketplaces — also visit us at [fluxcd.io](https://fluxcd.io)

+# Call to Action

 Read the docs & vote for Flux!